Have questions about IBCD? Find answers to some of our most common questions below.

 On the first day of the camp, the campers will receive their uniforms and change into it in a nearby bathroom.
 At the end of the day, they can wear it home, and then wear it again to camp the next morning.
 It is at the discretion of the parents how often to wash the uniforms.
 We recommend every night; due to the amount of dirt and sweat they encounter everyday.

 Campers are required to bring their own baseball glove and athletic shoes.
-Molded cleats are acceptable, but metal spikes are not allowed.
-The camp will provide bats, helmets and baseballs.
-If a camper has their own baseball equipment, they are free to bring them.
-We also strongly recommend that campers put their name on everything prior to arriving to camp.
+Molded cleats are allowed, but metal spikes are not.
+IBCD provides bats, helmets and baseballs.

 IBCD is not responsible for any lost or stolen items.
 These items includes, but not limited to: Cochlear implants, hearing aids, personal electronic devices (such as cell phones), baseball equipment.